aolwyn/aolwyn/README.md

 - 👋 Hi, I’m @aolwyn (Adam!).
 I'm a student at Queen's University (Kingston, ON) studying computer engineering.
 - 👀 I’m interested in swimming, video games, reading, and the medical applications of coding!
 - 🔨 I have  played and privately-coached CS:GO at an amateur / professional level, tutored introductory coding and first year math, and lifeguarded at outdoor pools
-- 🌱 I’m currently learning C++ for game dev. and want to further develop my understanding of data structures and algorithms.
-I am looking to learn about AI and machine learning!
+- 🌱 I just finished programming a tower defence game with a team, and am now learning Python!
+I am practicing my data structures and algorithms, and I am looking to learn about AI and machine learning!
-- 📫 How to reach me: (to be added soon!)
+- 📫 How to reach me: adambayley2@gmail.com
+- I am currently looking for summer internships!

 <!---
 aolwyn/aolwyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.